-Using a thermostat will therefore ensure that the house stays at a regular temperature and rooms don’t overheat (via a conventional heating system – they may still over heat in the summer due to solar gain!).
+Using a thermostat will therefore ensure that the house stays at a regular temperature and rooms don’t overheat.
 The thermostat will ensure that the boiler keeps a constant temperature in the house, which results in an efficient heating system that will save you money on your gas bills.

-We have written a blog you can read here on ‘How warm should my home be’ – which discusses some of the common queries people have when it comes to setting their thermostat.
+We have written a blog you can read here on the optimal indoor temperature, which discusses some of the common queries people have when it comes to setting their thermostat.

 Thermostats do not speed up the rate of heating

 One common misconception of thermostats is that if you turn up the dial of the thermostat, the room will heat up quicker.
-The rate at which a room heats up is dependant on the boiler, the size of the room, the size of the radiator and finally how well insulated the room is.
+The rate at which a room heats up is dependent on the boiler, the size of the room, the size of the radiator and finally, how well-insulated the room is.

 Thermostats and draughts